Bailey Zimmerman: Early career (2020–2021)

-While awaiting the completion of a customer's build at his stepbrother's establishment, Bailey recorded himself singing "Stay" by Black Stone Cherry for Snapchat to "impress girls".
-Songwriter Gavin Lucas, whose father had been Bailey's school bus driver in elementary school, came across Bailey's story and was taken aback by his singing ability.
-Lucas informed Bailey that the video had been widely shared, and he expressed interest in hearing some of Bailey's own songs.
-Several weeks later, while at his uncle's body shop, Lucas approached Bailey with a request to collaborate on a song.
-In response, Bailey penned the first verse of "Never Comin' Home."
-Subsequently, they captured a video of Bailey performing the song with Lucas accompanying on guitar.
+While awaiting the completion of a customer's build at his stepbrother's establishment, Zimmerman recorded himself singing "Stay" by Black Stone Cherry for Snapchat to "impress girls".
+Songwriter Gavin Lucas, whose father had been Zimmerman's school bus driver in elementary school, came across Zimmerman's story and was taken aback by his singing ability.
+Lucas informed Zimmerman that the video had been widely shared, and he expressed interest in hearing some of Zimmerman's own songs.
+Several weeks later, while at his uncle's body shop, Lucas approached Zimmerman with a request to collaborate on a song.
+In response, Zimmerman penned the first verse of "Never Comin' Home."
+Subsequently, they captured a video of Zimmerman performing the song with Lucas accompanying on guitar.

 In December 2020, Zimmerman started sharing original music on his TikTok account, notably featuring "Never Comin' Home."
 Within a mere five hours, a snippet of the song had garnered over a million views.
 Motivated by this rapid success, he secured a studio in Nashville to professionally record the track, investing $3,000.
 He made the decision to resign from his job shortly after.
 With finances tight, he turned to his mother, requesting $1,500.
-He conveyed to her the escalating traction of his song and his aspirations to pursue a career as a Country singer.
+He conveyed to her the escalating traction of his song and his aspirations to pursue a career as a country singer.

 On February 3, 2021, he released his debut single "Never Comin' Home", which later entered the top 20 on Spotify's Viral Chart in the United States.
-The co-manager at 10th Street Entertainment Scott Frazier came across Zimmerman on TikTok and subsequently introduced him to Core Entertainment principals Kevin Zaruk and Simon Tikhman.
+The co-manager at 10th Street Entertainment, Scott Frazier, came across Zimmerman on TikTok and subsequently introduced him to Core Entertainment principals Kevin Zaruk and Simon Tikhman.
 He later signed to Core Entertainment in August 2021.
 The same month, he performed his first show at "Rock The South 2021" with a backing band he only met three days prior to the performance.